Xpl0itU/VLCPlayShuffle/README.md

 # VLCPlayShuffle

-Takes an XSPF file in the current directory called `music.xspf`, shuffles all the items in it and plays it in VLC.
+Takes an XSPF file in the current directory, shuffles all the items in it and plays it in VLC.

 ## Table of Contents